 Candidates for admission to the MSPA program are required to hold a four-year baccalaureate degree (or equivalent) from a regionally accredited institution with a minimum undergraduate GPA of 2.75.
 A GRE will be required.
 GRE minimum score of 294 (or 950 on tests taken before August 1, 2011).
-Students must come from health care backgrounds and successfully complete the following pre-requisite courses with a grade of C or higher: College Math or higher (3sh), English (6sh), including (3sh) English Composition, Humanities (3sh), Social Sciences (3sh), General Biology or Zoology, including lab (4sh), Microbiology, including lab (4sh), Genetics (3sh), and Anatomy and Physiology, including lab (8sh), General Chemistry I and II including lab (8sh), and Biochemistry or Organic Chemistry (3sh), Behavioral Science (6sh) and Medical Terminology.
+Students must come from health care backgrounds and successfully complete the following pre-requisite courses with a grade of C or higher: College Math or higher (3sh), English (6sh), including (3sh) English Composition, Humanities (3sh), Social Sciences (3sh), General Biology or Zoology, including lab (4sh), Microbiology, including lab (4sh), Genetics (3sh), and Anatomy and Physiology, including lab (8sh), Behavioral Science (6sh) and Medical Terminology.